Study in Canada

-- A scan of your diploma (high school or Bachelor’s degree),
+- A scan of your diploma (high school or Bachelor’s degree)

-- A transcript/record of your previous courses,
+- A transcript/record of your previous courses

-- A scan of your passport,
+- A scan of your passport

-- Your CV,
+- Your CV

-- Testing scores,
+- Testing scores

-- Evidence of scholarship or funding,
+- Evidence of scholarship or funding

-- Letters of recommendation (between 2-3),
+- Letters of recommendation (between 2-3)

-- Portfolio and/or writing samples.
+- Portfolio and/or writing samples

-Helpful ways to make sure you qualify for a Canadian university
+How to qualify for a Canadian university?

-These kinds of courses enable degree-seeking students to get an extra educational boost just before they start their Master’s degree or other post-graduate degree programme.
-Try a pre-M.B.A., pre-Law, or pre-Medicine programme, as well as any other foundation or preparation courses that will allow you to study in the degree programme of your choice;
+These kinds of courses enable degree-seeking students to get an extra educational boost just before they start their Master’s degree or other post-graduate degree programmes.
+Try a pre-M.B.A., pre-Law, or pre-Medicine programme, as well as any other foundation or preparation courses that will allow you to study in the degree programme of your choice.